Gabriel Somi: Syrianska FC

 On 15 February 2012, Somi moved to a bigger challenge when he joined Allsvenskan side Syrianska.

 Somi made his Syrianska FC debut, where he started the whole game, in a 2–1 win over IFK Göteborg in the opening game of the season.
 Since making his debut, Somi quickly received a handful of first team appearances.
 However, he soon lost his first team place to Rabi Elia and was demoted to the substitute bench as a result.
 Around July, Somi soon regained his first team for the side, though he appeared in and out of the starting eleven.
 However, he suffered an injury and was substituted in the 22nd minute, in a 5–1 loss against BK Häcken on 6 October 2012.
 Despite this, Somi went on to make 18 appearances in all competitions at the end of the 2012 season.

-In the 2013 season, Somi made his first appearance of the season, where he started before coming off at half–time, in a 1–0 win over Djurgårdens on 27 April 2013.
+In the 2013 season, Somi made his first appearance of the season, where he started before coming off at half–time, in a 1–0 win over Djurgården on 27 April 2013.
 However, his first team opportunities at the club became limited, leading him to be placed on the substitute bench.
 Despite this, he ended making 12 appearances in all competitions.

 In the 2014 season, Somi later regained his first team place at the club, playing in the left–back position throughout the season.
 During a 3–1 win over Östersunds FK on 25 April 2014, Somi then won a penalty after being fouled in the box, leading Nikola Grubješić successfully convert the penalty to score the opener.
 After serving a one match suspension, he scored on his return on 14 September 2014, in a 3–1 win over Östers IF.
 Although the club were relegated to Superettan, Somi ended the season, making a total of 29 appearances in all competitions.
 At the end of the 2014 season, Somi began attracting interests from the club.

 Despite the speculation, Somi remained at Syrianska for the 2015 season.
 At the start of the 2015 season, Somi continued to regain his first team place in the left–back position at the club.
 He then scored his first goal of the season, in a 3–0 win over GAIS on 3 June 2015.
 He then captained side on four occasions later in the season.
 He finished the season, making a total of 28 appearances and scoring once in all competitions.
 At the end of the 2015 season, the club said they would be interested in offering Somi a new contract, though Somi, himself, said he yet received the offer.